River Otters spotted in Summer of 2024 between Lone Tree Island and Half Moon Trestle

 - CLICK HERE

 Currently Greenpath is 3380' in length, zig zags with twenty five switchbacks and forty plus turns.
 A small work camp was created on the remote site by Nita Ishcomer, a task Hannibalistic in nature.
 All tools for trail making, necessities for camping and non essentials were packed in by foot.
-The camp, called Bri Valley was used throughout summer 2017 by our volunteer crew and when unoccupied, was twice ransacked and
+The camp, called Bri Valley was used throughout summer 2017 by our volunteer crew and when unoccupied, was twice ransacked and destroyed by bears.

 Many thanks to our local trail volunteers Rex Whipple, Trevor Roycroft, Chris Goodwin and visiting volunteers Rob Cattalini and Mark Babcock who arrived armed with gifts of a metal tine rake and tamper.